 - Sandbox - Used for manual exploring, testing SDKs, and development using the REST APIs.

 There are many reasons for this:

 - Physical separation - separate accounts creates segregated blast areas.
 You can better secure and limit access to your production account.

-- Audit trails and logging - separate accounts means it is easy to query your exported Audit Trail
+- Audit trails, streams, and logging - separate accounts means it is easy to query your exported Audit Stream

 - Replicated deployments - This makes it easy to create and deploy the exact same security infrastructure you created in a non-production environment.
 This can be easily achieved using one of our CI/CD OIDC integrations.